Srinathi117/Pancreatic-Cancer_app/README.md

 Explain the preprocessing steps performed on CT/MRI images, such as:

-   - resizing images to 224×224
+   - Resizing images to 224×224
-   - converting to tensor
+   - Converting to tensor
-   - normalization using ImageNet mean and std
+   - Normalization using ImageNet mean and std
-   - augmentation like rotation/flip if used during training
+   - Augmentation like rotation/flip if used during training

 ## Model Training